 Snake Celtic Symbolism

-The Celtic “horned-god” Cernunnos holds a snake and this is said to indicate that he is the ruler of creation, fertility and cosmic balance.
-As a creature of mystical origins, the Celts view the snake as gatekeepers of the other side.
+The Celtic “horned-god” Cernunnos holds a Snake and is said to indicate that he is the ruler of creation, fertility, and cosmic balance.
+As a creature of mystical origins, the Celts view the Snake as gatekeepers of the other side.

 VII